-In 2023, VALUE HKFRS Limited has entered into a bank loan amounting to HK\$1,699,000 which is denominated in Chinese renminbi (RMB) and which was taken out to fund an additional equity investment in the Chinese subsidiary.
-The forward rate of the loan has been designated as a hedge of the net investment in this subsidiary.
-There was no ineffectiveness to be recorded from net investments in foreign entity hedges.
+In 2024, VALUE HKFRS Limited has entered into a bank loan amounting to HK\$1,699,000 which is denominated in Chinese Renminbi (RMB) and which was taken out to fund an additional equity investment in the Chinese subsidiary.
+The loan has been designated as a hedge of the net investment in the subsidiary and there was no ineffectiveness.

 Exposure